AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/README.md

 evaluations using different numbers of clients varying from 5 to 15 clients and their average response time.

-In all the tables we measure the average response time in (ms).
+In all the tables the average response time is measured in (ms).
 The same initial graph is used for all the evaluations which is as follows:

 ![image](https://github.com/AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/assets/61145262/a9fbecbf-a363-4755-b7e8-034d674c2e66)